jasonpanggit/terraform-azure-storage-sftp-av-automation/README.md

 ## Project Structure
-zip folder - containing the function app zip file which will be uploaded to deployment-files container in AV storage account and used in WEBSITE_RUN_FROM_PACKAGE avsftp.tfvars.template - TRVARS template containing sample parameters values
+zip folder - containing the function app zip file which will be uploaded to deployment-files container in AV storage account and used in WEBSITE_RUN_FROM_PACKAGE avsftp.tfvars.template - TFVARS template containing sample parameters values

 ## Deployment Steps
 1. Use the following command to clone the repo